trainline-eu/stations/README.md

 This repository contains the information Capitaine Train uses to identify stations across the diverse systems of the train operators.

-If you want to contribute to this database, please read `CONTRIBUTING.md`.
+If you want to contribute to this database, please read [CONTRIBUTING.md](https://github.com/capitainetrain/stations/blob/master/CONTRIBUTING.md).

 ## Licence

-The file `stations.csv` is distributed under the ODbL licence (see [LICENCE.txt](https://github.com/capitainetrain/stations/blob/master/LICENCE.txt)).
+The file `stations.csv` is distributed under the ODbL licence, see [LICENCE.txt](https://github.com/capitainetrain/stations/blob/master/LICENCE.txt).
 In short, any modification to this data source must be published.

 Data sources include [OpenStreetMap](https://www.openstreetmap.org) and [SNCF OpenData](https://ressources.data.sncf.com/explore/dataset/referentiel-gares-voyageurs/), both released under ODbL or compatible licences; and a lot of blood, sweat, and tears.